xsijin/Moosage/README.md

 ## Next Steps

-- [ ] Login-ed users can save a recipe to favourites
+- [ ] Add login/signup validations on frontend
-- [ ] Users can have a checklist of ingredients and add to grocery list
+- [ ] Users can "like" boards & moosages
-- [ ] Users can search for other users' profile
+- [ ] Users can search for other users' profile & public boards
+- [ ] Make boards more customizable so users can sort their boards, change positions, change layouts in dashboard, change colours or designs, etc.
+- [ ] Pagination
+- [ ] Allow users to update their passwords
+- [ ] Allow users to add custom emojis
+- [ ] Allow users to upload profile picture directly instead of using URL
-- [ ] Users can filter through search results (recipe name, tags, ingredients, etc)
+- [ ] Instructions overlay
+- [ ] Share to social media widgets
+- [ ] Notifications for receiving new/unread moosages
-- [ ] Users can see other related recipes for each recipe
+- [ ] Media responsiveness for users to post moosages on the go

 ## Code Sharing